drbig/adhole/README.md

 monitor some statistics by visiting `http://proxy.addr/debug/vars`.
 The following items are relevant:

+  * `stateIsRunning` - if false all queries are relied to upstream
   * `statsQuestions` - number of received queries
   * `statsRelayed` - number of queries relayed to the real server
   * `statsBlocked` - number of queries blocked